chenbaixuan0622-hub/OUxSBLI/README.md

 Compressible solver
 </h1>
 <p>
-This solver accelerated by GPU can deal with compressible flows.
-KEEP scheme is available.
-(2024/3/2)
+2D and 3D solvers are accelerated by GPU
 </p>

 <h2>